intersystems/Samples-FHIRStarter/README.md

 ### Script files
  1. `DockerFile` — script for building a Docker container
  2. `Installer.xml` — installer manifest for setting up an IRIS instance
- 3. `SDAShredder-Export.xml` — all the classes required for an SDAShredder production
+ 3. `SUREFHIR_Export.xml` — all the classes required for an SUREFHIR production
  4. `ISCPATIENTtoFHIR.xsd` — schema for an XML file
  5. `HS.SDA3.xsd` — schema for a CDA file